-Yemshe is a harvest festival that is celebrated in the capital city of Kohima that is situated in Nagaland.
-The festival is celebrated primarily by the Pochuri tribe as a harvest festival.
+Yemshe is a harvest festival that is celebrated in the capital city of Nagaland, Kohima.
+The festival is primarily celebrated by the Pochuri tribe as a harvest festival.
 The celebrations begin well in advance for the fiesta and people hope and pray for a good harvest year after the celebration.

-Yemshe is celebrated by the Pochuri tribe which was formed after the integration of three native tribes: Khuri, Kupo, and Kuchu.
+Yemshe is celebrated by the Pochuri tribe which was formed after the integration of three native tribes - Khuri, Kupo, and Kuchu.
 The Pochuri tribe has always been involved in farming, fishing, and animal husbandry.

 It is divided into two parts - one is the Big Yemshe and the other is the small Yemshe.
-During the first one, families come together and engage with each other, while in the latter one they perform individual ceremonies, rituals, purify their house and pray for a good harvest.
+During the first one, families come together and engage with each other, while in the latter one they perform individual ceremonies, rituals, purification of their house and pray for a good harvest.

 As per another tradition, the family of the head of a village hosts a gathering wherein they distribute paddy rice and prepare Bamboo mugs for the guests.
-Guests come with Gemini, frogs or chicken which is prepared in the evening where everyone sits together and eats.
+Guests come with frogs and chicken that is prepared in the evening where everyone sits together and eats.

+3. Delicacies of Nagaland.
 Young engaged couples exchange gifts and eat delicacies with wine.
 The entire ambiance is filled up with joy and merriness and thus attending this celebration is a forever memory to cherish.
 Some popular dishes that are prepared during the festival are fermented bamboo shoots, fermented dry fish, Zutho (rice beer), dried pork, and smoked port stew.

 The city is well connected by all means of transportation such as roadways, airways, and railways.
-The city is approx. 2,200 km, 3,100 km, 1,300 km, and 3,200 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+The city is approx. 2,200, 3,100, 1,300, and 3,200 away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the best means to reach there.

 By Rail.
-The Yemshe festival is celebrated with amazing spirit of festivity and happiness in the entire state of Nagaland.
+The Yemshe festival is celebrated with an amazing spirit of festivity and happiness in the entire state of Nagaland.
 One gets to witness and enjoy the festival by reaching the Kohima city.
 The nearest railway station to Kohima is Dimapur which is 75km from the city.

 By Air.
 Dimapur airport is the nearest airport.
 The airport receives direct and connecting flights from all parts of the country hence getting flights to Dimapur will not be a problem.
 From the airport, visitors have to cover a distance of approx. 70km by locally available transport such as a taxi or a bus to reach the main city.